 “Sure,” I said.
 “No time.”

-It should be noted that, to this day, I still can’t throw an ice lance properly.
+It should be noted that, to this day, I still have trouble throwing an ice lance properly.